 Watercolor Brushes Panel in Illustrator is a big topic to discuss.
 The brushes can be created using any shape or object in illustrator.
 The user can create many types of brushes such as Art, Bristle, Pattern and Artistic brushes.
 Watercolor brushes are one of the biggest tools used in the program that helps the user to create amazing designs and artworks in the program.
-Once the user creates a brush with the help of an object, he can use the brush at any point of time in the document and that brush is stored within the software for any future use.
+Once the user creates a brush with the help of an object, he can use the brush at any point in time in the document, and that brush is stored within the software for any future use.

 The different type of brushes that you can find in the brushes panel are:

 - Art Brushes: Helps in stretching an object along with the extent of a path.